Have you ever heard the saying “good brushes can last you a lifetime”?

 Now, this question is something that a lot of people wonder about.
 With so many types of brushes widely available to us, which ones do we really need to create our desired work?
 There is really no one ultimate rule to follow here.
 At the end of the day, we should choose the brush that works for us and our artistic practice.
 But for starters, we must list down a few tips to remember when beginning to choose which watercolour paint brushes to acquire.

 In this video, the ZenART’s ambassador Natalia Dokukina shows you how to trace basic lines and brush strokes in watercolour paints.
 This is the perfect tutorial for a beginner, as well as an exercise for professional artists to warm up their hands.
 Watch it now!

 TIP #1: There are no universal brushes!

 Good quality brushes are made with a purpose, and they are made specifically for the artist’s chosen medium.
 If you see universal brushes marketed in art shops, do not believe them.
-These brushes will not work well for any of your chosen medium.
+These brushes will not work well for any of your chosen media.
 Rather, invest in quality brushes in separate sets for each of your preferred media.